From Pixels to Torques with Linear Feedback: Background

 As seen in \eqref{eq:linear_feedback_control}, the implementation of a linear state-feedback controller requires knowledge of the full state, $x_k$.
 However, this is rarely the case; we usually only have access to information from the robot's sensors.
 For now, we will assume that the sensors only provide partial state information described by the following observation model:

 where $y_{k} \in \R^{l}$ are the observations (e.g., sensor readings, images, etc.) at time step $k$ and $C \in \R^{l \times n}$ is the observation matrix.

 An observer can then be designed to first predict states using the dynamics, \eqref{eq:linear_dynamics_model}, before correcting the predictions using sensor observations to provide the final full-state estimates.
-This is the core idea behind a Luenberger observer (i.e. linear state estimator):
+This is the core idea behind a Luenberger observer (linear state estimator):

-where $\hat{x}_{k+1}$ are the \emph{estimated} state output by the observer at time step $k+1$; $\hat{y}_{k+1}$ are the corresponding \emph{predicted} observations; $y_{k+1}$ are the corresponding \emph{real-world} observations (i.e., sensor readings on hardware); and $L \in \R^{n \times l}$ is the observer gain.
-As an example, a Kalman filter can be used to design $L$ to properly estimate $\hat{x}_{k+1}$ under Gaussian noise.
-We refer to the combined controller-and-observer system as an \emph{output-feedback policy}.
+where $\hat{x}_{k+1}$ is the \emph{estimated} state output by the observer at time step $k+1$; $\hat{y}_{k+1}$ are the corresponding \emph{predicted} observations; $y_{k+1}$ are the corresponding \emph{real-world} observations (i.e., sensor measurements); and $L \in \R^{n \times l}$ is the observer gain. $L$ is often designed with measurement noise and model uncertainty in mind, while the estimator's internal state $\hat{x}_{k}$ maintains a memory of aggregated information from previous time steps~\cite{kailath_linear_1980}.
+As an example, a Kalman filter can be used to design $L$ to optimally estimate $\hat{x}_{k}$ when all uncertainties in the system correspond to additive Gaussian noise.